 How to Get Custody and Visitation Orders

-A parenting plan is always the best bet when it comes to requesting child custody and visitation orders.
+A parenting plan is a good thing to have when it comes to requesting child custody and visitation orders.
 The best parenting plan is one that prioritizes your child’s interests and wellbeing, while also accounting for evolving needs and future expectations.
 You should explore developing a parenting plan, either alone or in cooperation with the other parent.
 A parenting plan can map out a course of action that will allow you and the children of the relationship to better cope with the separation.
 In some cases, mediation can help parents quickly develop a mutually agreed upon parenting plan which can ease both parties and children during subsequent court proceedings.

 When attempting to work out a parenting schedule, aim for cooperation and calm.
 Try to remove any feelings of animosity or defensiveness when communicating with the other parent and try to keep an open mind.
 While you may not be able to agree on an ideal parenting plan, if you keep the lines of communication open you will have a better chance of coming to a decision that is acceptable to both parents while also helping the child cope with separated parents.